-It have not to be as hard as you might think!
-Don’t miss these useful and functional way to save $10,000 in a year.
+It has not to be as hard as you might think!
+Don’t miss this useful and functional way to save $10,000 in a year.

 - 1 Here is how to save $10 000 in a year